Last Updated on by

 The reasons behind the continuous growth of eCommerce have been many:

-Fig: Rise of eCommerce sales through latest quarterly retail sales in the USA.
+Fig: Rise of eCommerce sales through the latest quarterly retail sales in the USA.

 Some of the biggest businesses in the US have shut shop entirely or have closed many of their stores and let go of thousands of their employees.
 At the same time, businesses like FedEx and other courier companies are getting worried as big eCommerce giants like Amazon are starting their own delivery subsidiaries.

-Here are some brands that have been most affected by eCommerce, or will be under fire in upcoming days.
+Here are some brands that have been most affected by the impact of ecommerce on businesses, or will be under fire in upcoming days.

 One of the first casualties of the rising tide of eCommerce has been this book retailer, with more than 600 stores in the USA hit by online book sales as well as Kindle books capturing more than 15% of the total book market.
 B&N shares have plummeted almost 80% to just $5.95 in June 2018.
 According to a Quartz report, Amazon plans to open one next-gen book-shop for every B&N that closes.